Clinical Psychology Internship

 ADULT PSYCHOLOGY TRACK

 (Note for applying to the Adult Track: Each of the Adult Track concentrations operates independently from the other; therefore, applicants should apply to only one of the two Concentrations listed below.)

 1. Adult Cognitive Behavioral Therapy (CBT) Concentration (4 interns): APPIC Program code: 141314

 2. Adult Health Concentration: (2 interns): APPIC Program code: 141316

 CHILD PSYCHOLOGY TRACK

-A complete description of each of our Concentrations and rotations offered is provided under each Track.
+A complete description of each rotation offered is provided under each Track.

 Both Adult and Child Tracks afford interns the opportunity to integrate the multiple roles and responsibilities of a Clinical Psychologist in a health care setting.
-Interns learn through clinical experiences in outpatient settings, inpatient units, community settings, and school, in didactic seminars, through readings and by participation in ongoing research of their clinical supervisors.
+Interns learn through clinical experiences in outpatient settings, inpatient units, community settings, and through didactic seminars, readings, and with opportunities to participate in ongoing research within their specific rotations.
 All interns participate in weekly core seminars designed to expose them to both basic and advanced concepts in clinical practice, including individual and cultural diversity, ethics and professionalism, and theories and methods of supervision.
-Interns also attend any of the weekly departmental grand rounds that pertain to their interests.

 Interview Day: January 18, 2018